DmitryDzz/calculator-comrade/index.md

 Since this is an emulator, I reproduced the design of my favorite CASIO HS-8VA pocket calculator as close as I could.
 In case modern software calculators don't have hardware buttons I had to add a vibration option to give the user some tactile feedback.
 Vibration option is the only unoriginal option in this software replica.
 I do not plan to add more functions in this calculator - that's the point of another app.
 On the other hand, I'd like to make this emulator as close to the original as possible, so feel free to [contact me](mailto:info@robot-mitya.ru) if you find any inaccuracies.

 # Why is this app free?
+The app is free.
+No ads and no in-app purchases.
+What is wrong with me?
 1. There are thousands of calculators in Google Play market, so I have to find another way to become rich and rule the world.
 I can't take the money of all my three users.
 1. I'm a hobbyist, and this project brings me a lot of fun.
 That's the price.
 1. I dedicate this project to the pioneers who designed those ancient microprocessors.
 The deeper I dived in calculator's hardware, the more profound respect I fill to the developers.